innomatica/narrodata/docs/manual.md

 ## Frequently Asked Questions

-### Why I can't see documents I have uploaded.
+### I can't see the documents I moved under narro directory.

-The app is limited to access only data that it created.
-You need to use the
+The app can only see the document its
 <a href="https://narro.innomatic.ca/" target="_blank">Companion app</a>
-to upload documents.
+created for the security reason.
-On the other hands, you have full access to the documents that the app created.
+On the other hands, you have the full access to the documents that the app created on your Google drive.

-### I upload pdf/docx/ppt files.
+### I uploaded pdf/docx/ppt files.
 App creates Google documents.

 This is a designed feature.
 It is to extract text data from the original documents.